yakkomajuri/yakkomajuri.github.io/pages/blog/language-information-density.md

 There are lots of other interesting things to see in the results, so you can find them in a table format on this website [here](blog/language-information-density-results) and the CSV results [here](gh).

 So yeah, if you need to put some fliers out and your audience understands every language there is, use Gujarati to save in printing costs.

+Spanish

+American vs british (u)
+## Limitations

+The limitations of this little Sunday experiment are many.
+From the size of the snippet, the lack of extensive validation, to the lack of consideration for variations in writing, the use of only one font that may bias towards certain language families, etc.

+But perhaps the most interesting discussions regard how counting pixels may be limited as an approach to measuring efficiency and how we could measure it instead.

+Maybe (probably) the sheer amount of "information" is not the only factor contributing to our ability to read text efficiently?

+Maybe the fact that Chinese characters were originally representative drawings helps association in the brain despite the extra strokes?

+Maybe spaces also play a role and are thus are also a form of information?

+Maybe my whole approach to quantifying "information" is wrong?

+Either way, I'd be curious to explore this topic further, and would love to hear any thoughts others may have.
+Feel free to send those to `yakko [dot] majuri [at] protonmail [dot] com` if you like.